Welcome to FlagpoleAntenna.com

 Q. What is the quality of the materials of the antenna?

 A. We didn't cut any corners!
-Tubing is quality grade 6063-T832 aluminum, 2-inch OD to 3-inch OD top to bottom, thick fiberglass insulators at the feed and base, stainless hardware, Davis RF Buryflex coax and genuine Amphenol PL-259 connector for the pigtail, plus six Mix 31 ferrite beads from KF7P Metalwerks for the common mode choke.
-100 to 1500W options available.
+Tubing is quality grade 6063-T832 aluminum, 2-inch OD to 3-inch OD top to bottom, thick fiberglass insulators at the feed and base, stainless hardware, Amphenol PL-259 connector for the pigtail, plus a 3KW custom Made in USA 1:1 Current Balun to help complete your "floating" antenna system!

 Q. What is the wind rating of the Flagpole Antenna?

-A. This antenna has been engineered to withstand 90 MPH wind gusts, according to “Guide Specifications for Design of Metal Flagpoles,” ANSI/NAAMM FP 1001-07.
+A. These antennas have been engineered to withstand 90-100 MPH wind gusts according to “Guide Specifications for Design of Metal Flagpoles,” ANSI/NAAMM FP 1001-07.
 This was used rather than ANSI/TIA-222-G (regulating antennas and towers) as this standard will be the one needed by building committees for structural analysis.

 Q. You say Easy Install, Portable, and Quick-Deploy, can this also work as a permanent installation?